IC-XC/Five-Programs-freeCodeCamp/README.md

 # 📖 Five-Programs-freeCodeCamp

+## 1)In questionnaire.sh you work in basic input and output statements with use of "echo" and "read" commands.

+2)In countdown.sh you work with 'sleep', conditional statements('if and else') and loop('for'and 'while') in bash.

+3)In bingo.sh you will learn to generate a random number and use of 'if' and 'else' chain.

+4)In forture.sh we will learn about 'until' to run a program until that condition is statisfied.

+5)In five.sh we use all the 4 code simultaneously.

 Learn Bash Scripting by Building Five Programs Review The first thing you need to do is start the terminal.
 Do that by clicking the "hamburger" menu at the top left of the screen, going to the "terminal" section, and clicking "new terminal".
 Once you open a new one, type echo hello bash into the terminal and press enter.